datacamp/authoring/docs/courses/exercises/README.md

 As we have learned when examining the [course data structure](../repo-structure.md) the content of a course is organized into chapters, each of which consists of one or more exercises.

 If you've created a course repository through [www.datacamp.com/teach](https://www.datacamp.com/teach), your chapter file will already contain some DataCamp exercises to start from.
-There's four types of exercises: a `VideoExercise`, a `NormalExercise`, `MultipleChoiceExercise` and  `PureMultipleChoiceExercise`.
+DataCamp supports variety of different exercises.
 These different types of exercises have some blocks in common; other blocks are type-specific.

-### Exercise Types
+### Exercise Types {#exercise-types}

 Following are currently supported types of exercises you can created on DataCamp platform.